gruppe-adler/grad_slingHelmet/README.md

 - [RHS](http://www.rhsmods.org)

 Only viable Helmets are supported.
 You can find a [full list of supported helmets here](https://github.com/DerZade/grad_slinghelmet/blob/master/addons/grad_slinghelmet/allowedHeadgear.hpp).
-If you find any helmets which you think should be supported, feel free to open a pull request or contact us.
+If you find any helmets which you think should be supported **or want to add helmets from a completely different mod**, feel free to open a pull request or contact us.
 Further information can be found [on the corresponding wiki page](https://github.com/DerZade/grad_slinghelmet/wiki/Adding-a-Headgear-to-the-Whitelist).

 ## Dependencies:
 - [ACE3](http://www.ace3mod.com)